The Best High-Iron Foods for Little One's Starting Solids

 • Egg yolk blended with avocado – creamy, nutrient-dense option.

-Iron Fortified Foods for Babies
+Iron Fortified Foods for Little One's

-• Iron fortified infant formula
+• Iron fortified little one's formula

 These products must comply with regulations and are designed to provide complete nutrition when used as intended.